RapydPayments/Rapyd-Magento2/README.md

 ## Installation

-For detailed information read our Rapyd documentation [installation](https://docs.rapyd.net/docs/rapyd-payments-plugin-for-magento#installation-via-composer) section to learn more.
+For detailed information read our Rapyd documentation [installation](https://docs.rapyd.net/docs/rapyd-payments-plugin-for-magento#installation-via-composer) section to learn more about installing via Composer.

 ## Configuration